AhrefsBot Explained: Should You Block It or Let It Crawl?

 4. Keyword Research

 Ahrefs provides a set of keyword research tools.
-AhrefsBot helps discover new and existing pages relevant to specified keywords and the contribution of data needed in keyword analysis, such as search traffic, keyword difficulty, and click-through rates.
+AhrefsBot helps discover new and existing pages relevant to specified keywords, providing the data needed for keyword analysis, such as search traffic, keyword difficulty, and click-through rates.

 5. Rank Tracking

-Ahrefs lets users watch their website’s rankings for certain keywords over time.
-AhrefsBot contributes to the collection of ranking data by crawling and indexing pages regularly to establish their position in search engine results for specific keywords.
+Ahrefs lets users watch their website’s rankings for specific keywords over time.
+AhrefsBot contributes to the collection of ranking data by crawling and indexing pages regularly to establish their position in search engine results for particular keywords.

 Drawbacks of Ahrefsbot